-The highest point in Australia was discovered by someone.
+The highest point in Australia was discovered by whom.
 The highest point in Australia.
 Mountains of Australia: names and locations

-The highest point in Australia is Mount Kosciuszko, which is located in the state of New South Wales.
+The highest point in Australia is a mountain called Kosciuszko, which is located in the state of New South Wales.
 The highest point of Kosciuszko is 2228 meters.
-Fans of hiking can climb here along a specially equipped track.
-For everyone else, lifts work.
-And fans of skiing are attracted by comfortable slopes.
+Fans of hiking can climb here along a specially equipped trail.
+For everyone else there are lifts.
+And fans of skiing are attracted here by comfortable slopes.

 Where is the mountain

 The peak is located on the territory of the National Park, which has the same name.
-Travelers and lovers of natural sights will find amazing landscapes and thermal lakes, the water temperature of which does not drop below +27 °C. On the territory of the park you can find a huge number of rare species of animals and plants, which you can see during the tour.
+Travelers and lovers of natural attractions will find amazing landscapes and thermal lakes here, the water temperature of which does not drop below +27 °C. In the park you can find a huge number of rare species of animals and plants, which you can see during the excursion.

 Regular buses do not go directly to the foot of the mountain.
-Therefore, those who decide to visit Kosciuszko should take care of their own transport or use the services of travel agencies that offer such tours.
+Therefore, those who decide to visit Kosciuszko should take care of personal transport or use the services of travel agencies that offer similar tours.

-For many centuries, the locals called this mountain Tar-Gan-Zhil.
-These places were considered sacred, so no one went here without special need.
-Today, their attitude to the place has not changed, but there are very few real natives left here.
-Most of the people who come here are tourists.
+For many centuries, local residents called this mountain Tar-Gan-Zhil.
+These places were considered sacred, so no one went here unless absolutely necessary.
+Today their attitude towards the place has not changed, but there are very few real aborigines left here.
+The bulk of people who come here are tourists.

-The modern name of Mount Kosciuszko, she received thanks to the traveler from Poland Pavel Edmund Strzelski, who, while visiting the mainland in 1840, found 2 peaks standing side by side.
+Mount Kosciuszko received its modern name thanks to the traveler from Poland Pavel Edmund Strzelski, who, while visiting the mainland in 1840, found 2 peaks standing next to each other.
 He decided to name one of them after the Pole Tadeusz Kosciuszko, who fought for the freedom of the people in America.

 However, at the beginning there was a small incident.
-The fact is that in those years there was no special equipment that would allow measuring the exact height of the mountains.
-Therefore, having visually assessed them, Strzelski climbed the neighboring mountain, which was originally named Kosciuszko.
+The fact is that in those years there was no special equipment that would allow measuring the exact height of mountains.
+Therefore, visually assessing them, Strzelski climbed the neighboring mountain, which was initially named Kosciuszko.
 It was later renamed Townsland.

-This peak still has this name today and is 18 meters lower than Kosciuszko.
+This peak still has the same name today and is 18 meters lower than Kosciuszko.
 The decision to rename the peaks was made by the entire leadership of the state, because their pioneer really wanted the highest of the mountains to bear the name of the famous Polish revolutionary.

-A lot of interesting points are connected with the top of Kosciuszko:
+There are a lot of interesting points associated with the Kosciuszko peak:

-1. Not only lovers of mountain climbing want to come here, but also fans of ski slopes, who will find trails of different difficulty levels here.
+1. Not only fans of mountain climbing want to come here, but also fans of ski slopes, who will find here trails of varying levels of difficulty.

-2. This is one of the few mountain peaks where pensioners like to come.
-And the thing is that there is a comfortable lift.
-And the ascent itself is carried out directly from the foot of the mountain and reaches almost to the very top.
+2. This is one of the few mountain peaks where retirees like to come.
+The thing is that there is a comfortable lift here.
+And the ascent itself takes place directly from the foot of the mountain and reaches almost to the very top.

-3. In Australia, this peak is called Koziosko.
+3. In Australia, this peak is usually called Koziosko.

-4. Mount Kosciuszko is included in the climbers' program "Conquering 7 Peaks", even though in comparison with such giants as Everest, it can be called a dwarf.
-But, no matter how white it is, it is the highest mountain of the continent.
+4. Mount Kosciuszko is included in the program of climbers “Conquering the 7 Summits”, even though in comparison with such giants as Everest, it can be called a dwarf.
+But, no matter how white it is, this is the highest mountain on the continent.

-5. The best time for hiking on this mountain is the period of November-March.
-It is at this time that it is summer in Australia.
+5. The optimal time for hiking on this mountain is November-March.
+It's summer in Australia at this time.

 What is the highest point in Australia?

-One of the most mysterious and interesting places on the planet is Australia.
-For several hundred years there was no specific information about the mainland island, and most of the information was semi-legendary in nature.
-Be that as it may, now Australia is one of the richest countries in the world, its flora, fauna and nature in general attract hundreds of thousands of tourists from dozens of countries around the world.
+Australia is one of the most mysterious and interesting places on the planet.
+For several hundred years there was no specific information about the island-mainland, and most of the information was semi-legendary in nature.
+Be that as it may, Australia is now one of the richest countries in the world, its flora, fauna and nature in general attract hundreds of thousands of tourists from dozens of countries around the world.

 Australia is also called the Green Continent, but in reality most of it is occupied by semi-deserts and deserts.
-Mountain ranges are located in the southeast.
-Here are the Australian Alps - the highest system of mountains in Australia (part of the Great Dividing Range).
-On the territory of the Australian mountains is the highest point of the Green continent - Mount Kosciuszko (2228 meters).
+There are mountain ranges in the southeast.
+Here are the Australian Alps - the highest mountain system in Australia (part of the Great Dividing Range).
+The highest point of the Green Continent is located in the Australian Mountains - Mount Kosciuszko (2228 meters).

 It was opened in 1840 Polish traveler-geologist Count Strzelecki.
 Mount Kosciuszko is named after the Polish general, hero of Belarus, Poland and America Tadeusz Kosciuszko.
-An interesting fact is that the early name "Kosciuszko" belonged to the neighboring mountain, since it was considered the highest.
-But then it turned out that Townsend, which is how Mount Kosciuszko used to be called, is 20 meters larger.
+An interesting fact is that the early name “Kosciuszko” belonged to the neighboring mountain, since it was considered the highest.
+But then it turned out that Townsend, which is how Mount Kosciuszko was previously called, is 20 meters higher.
 Out of respect for the discoverer, the Australians changed the name of the highest mountain so that the highest point in Australia would continue to bear the name of the Polish hero.

-The indigenous inhabitants of the Green Continent, whose number does not exceed 1.5% of the total population of the continent, call this mountain Tar-Gan-Zhil and consider it sacred.
-It is included in the informal climbing program of the seven summits (the idea of conquering all the highest points on the continents).
+The indigenous inhabitants of the Green Continent, whose number does not exceed 1.5% of the entire population of the continent, call this mountain Tar-Gan-Zhil and consider it sacred.
+It is part of the informal climbing program of the Seven Summits (the idea of conquering all the highest points on the continents).

 Tourist and aesthetic value of Mount Kosciuszko

-Kosciuszko is an insanely beautiful mountain, which representatives of dozens of countries come to admire.
-It has become a kind of calling card for visiting tourists, who every year rise in hundreds to conquer it.
-Snow lies here for seven months of the year, which makes it possible to use this mountain as an arena for winter sports competitions.
-For professional climbers, climbing a mountain is not of particular interest in terms of difficulty.
-But even they rise here as part of the program to conquer all the highest points of the seven continents, and just to admire the beautiful nature.
-Seeing the beauty of the local landscapes, you will never be able to forget them.
+Kosciuszko is an incredibly beautiful mountain, which people from dozens of countries around the world come to admire.
+It has become a kind of calling card for visiting tourists, who climb in the hundreds every year to conquer it.
+There is snow here seven months of the year, which allows this mountain to be used as an arena for competitions in winter sports.
+For professional mountain climbers, climbing the mountain is not of particular interest in terms of difficulty.
+But even they come here as part of a program to conquer all the highest points of the seven continents, and simply to admire the beautiful nature.
+Once you see the beauty of the local landscapes, you will never be able to forget them.

 Each continent, each country and state is amazing, wonderful and unique in its own way.
 On any continent, every nation has its own characteristics, traditions and which will be very interesting for any tourist.
 Thanks to these features, a vivid and complete picture of a particular area is formed.